jingwen-z/jingwen-z.github.io/_posts/2019-02-12-python-connection-to-teradata-database.md

 Teradata Viewpoint as this information is included in the QueryBand of all database sessions created by our script.
 We also tell UdaExec not to log to the console (e.g. `logConsole=False`) so that our print statement is easier to read.
-The second line creates a connection to a Teradata system named “tdprod” using `ODBC` as the connection method, and specify `USEREGIONALSETTINGS="N"` to ensure that float values can be loaded and make decimal separator be '.'
+The second line creates a connection to a Teradata system named "tdprod" using `ODBC` as the connection method, and specify `USEREGIONALSETTINGS="N"` to ensure that float values can be loaded and make decimal separator be '.'